TheArturthur/CoppermindScraper/Cosmere/Wind and Truth.md

 At Tampa Bay Comic Con in 2023, Brandon read from a Jasnah chapter, which can be read and listened to .
 During Dragonsteel 2023, Brandon did a reading of an interlude, which can be read .
 At C2E2 in 2024, Brandon did a reading of the first two Shallan chapters, which can be read .
-Dalinar will play a larger role than in *Rhythm of War*.
+At FanX in 2024, Brandon did a reading of an interlude, which can be read Dalinar will play a larger role than in *Rhythm of War*.
 Szeth will be the focus character.
 More of Roshar's queer characters will be canonized in the book, including Renarin and Rlain.